reiggrau/websocket-connect4/README.md

     ...
 ```

 Perhaps you spotted a major piece missing from the puzzle.
 How does the second player obtain join_key?
-Let’s design new events to carry this information.
+Let's design new events to carry this information.

 To start a game, the first player sends an "init" event: